NoamBechhofer/Personal/Resumes/markdown/resume.md

  ## Experience
  ### Teaching Assistant
- Columbia University, New York, NY, Sep 2022 - Present
+ Columbia University, New York, NY, Sep 2022 - Jan 2023
-  - Assist in teaching a 500+ student Introduction to Computer Science course taught in Java
+  - Assisted in teaching a 500+ student Introduction to Computer Science course taught in Java
-  - Hold office hours to assist students with coursework, programming and problem solving
+  - Held office hours to assist students with coursework, programming and problem solving
-  - Monitor and provide assistance on course discussion board
+  - Monitored and provide assistance on course discussion board
-  - Grade programming and written assignments
+  - Graded programming and written assignments

 ### Backend Developer
 WDCC - Web Development & Consulting Club, Auckland, New Zealand, Apr 2023 – Aug 2023